awsdocs/amazon-ec2-user-guide/doc_source/ec2-instance-connect-set-up.md

 $ pip install ec2instanceconnectcli
 ```

-## Step 4: Configure IAM permissions for EC2 Instance Connect<a name="ec2-instance-connect-configure-IAM-role"></a>
+## Task 4: Configure IAM permissions for EC2 Instance Connect<a name="ec2-instance-connect-configure-IAM-role"></a>

 For your IAM users to connect to an instance using EC2 Instance Connect, you must grant them permission to push the public key to the instance\.
+You grant them the permission by creating an IAM policy and attaching the policy to the IAM users that require the permission\.
 For more information, see [Actions, Resources, and Condition Keys for Amazon EC2 Instance Connect](https://docs.aws.amazon.com/IAM/latest/UserGuide/list_amazonec2instanceconnect.html) in the *IAM User Guide*\.

 The following instructions explain how to create the policy and attach it using the AWS CLI\.
 For instructions that use the AWS Management Console, see [Creating IAM Policies \(Console\)](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_create.html#access_policies_create-start) and [Adding Permissions by Attaching Policies Directly to the User](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_change-permissions.html#users_change_permissions-add-directly-console) in the *IAM User Guide*\.